 In 12 binaurally designed audio tracks, wittmann/zeitblom shed light on the taming of the oceans by man.
 Oscillating between sounds of nature and art, visitors drift through electroacoustic sound worlds, traversing not only oceans but also space and time.

 At the world premiere in Berlin, numerous visitors to Seaphony and OCEAN.WORLD.MODULES were able to experience previously unheard-of sensual and cultural-social aspects of the oceans.
-After the premiere in Berlin, Seaphony will be shown in other cities and countries.
-More information on this and a documentary about the works, their creation and background are in the making.
+The installations in the Alte Münze were presented, among others, in heute journal (from min.
+23:36) feature "The Sound of the Ocean" and in arte journal.

 For the staging of the audio installation in the Alte Münze Berlin, the artist Isabel Ott developed Funky Seats, seating objects made of recycled materials such as PET bottles.
 In the exhibition, they serve as seating for visitors who want to listen to the audio tracks.
 But they are also thought-provoking, demand attention and encourage imagination.
 They surprise with their functinality and remind us of the dark sides of the Anthropocene.